plating, anodizing, & finishing Q&As since 1989

 Can Blue copper sulphate Harm an Animals Paws ..Claws...or Feet?

 Hi there ,

 Last week in the retirement Village where I live...
 I walked my dog as I do twice daily along the concrete pathway adjoining the Lawn....I noticed a bluish tinge on the path and later came upon the Gardener who was spraying the paths for mould eradication....
-He told me he was spraying a copper sulfate [linked by editor to product info at Amazon] solution....
+He told me he was spraying a copper sulphate [on eBay or Amazon affil link] solution....
 Upon arrival home I noticed the dog was irritated and was licking her Paws....I noticed yesterday that she was limping...
 I inspected her paws and found them red raw, her skin was peeling off the soles...she was in so much pain...
 I took her to the Vet who has given me a cream to hopefully help stop the irritation...
 The gardener states he was using the spray at the correct dilution rate ....